 - Are you speaking to your audience (focusing on their wants and needs), or are you talking to yourself (focused on how awesome you are)?
 Is the content compelling?

 - Does your landing page load fast?
-(Site speed is important!)
+(If it’s slow, people will bail.)

-- Is your site mobile friendly?
-(We sure hope it is, as Google now primarily crawls and indexes the mobile version of sites!)
+- Is your site mobile-friendly?
+(Google primarily crawls and indexes the mobile version of sites!)

 - Do you have a clear CTA?

 You can have the best Google Ads campaign set up of all time, but a bad landing page will spoil the results.
-Use FullStory to see how people are interacting with your page and identify where they are getting hung up, and use Google Optimize to A/B test landing page changes to see what performs best.
+Use a session recording tool to see how people are interacting with your page and identify where they are getting hung up, and use an A/B testing tool to test landing page changes and see what performs best.

 Any of these conversions sound familiar?